FAQ ‒ About the Bookmaking Competition

 2. Who is eligible to enter?

-Students, grade 3 and up, from every school in the New York City system.
-Visual arts teachers, English teachers and librarians working with students in those grades may supervise the bookmaking at their school.
+Students, grades 3 through 12, from every school in the New York City system.
+Visual arts teachers, English teachers and librarians working with students in those grades may supervise bookmaking at their school.

 3. Is the Competition part of the curriculum or an extracurricular activity?